Tin stabilizers in the vinyl industry: environmental performance agreement

 Whereas in light of industry-wide efforts which help ensure tin stabilizers are not entering the environment in a quantity or concentration above a level that may be harmful to aquatic organisms, these substances have not been recommended to be added to Schedule 1, the List of Toxic Substances of CEPA;

-Whereas the former five-year environmental performance agreement respecting the use of tin stabilizers in the vinyl industry, which expired in March 2020, was successful in preventing the release of tin stabilizers into the environment through the full implementation of the guideline by all vinyl compounding facilities using tin stabilizers in Canada, and ECCC recognizes that this new agreement will help ensure continued implementation of the guideline and industry-wide stewardship;
+Whereas the former 5-year Environmental Performance Agreement Respecting the Use of Tin Stabilizers in the Vinyl Industry, which expired in May 2025, was successful in preventing the release of tin stabilizers into the environment through the continued implementation of the Guideline by all vinyl compounding facilities using tin stabilizers in Canada, and ECCC recognizes that this new agreement will help ensure continued implementation of the Guideline and industry-wide stewardship;

-Whereas a notice that a proposed renewal of the 2015 to 2020 agreement was posted for public consultation on the Government of Canada (GC) website from December 6, 2019 to January 6, 2020.
-In addition, Provincial and Aboriginal Governments and stakeholders of non-government organizations were informed about the publication of the notice as a part of this consultation process;
+Whereas a notice that a proposed renewal of the 2020-2025 agreement was posted for public consultation on the Government of Canada website from July 9, 2024 to August 8, 2024.
+In addition, Provincial, Territorial and Aboriginal Governments and stakeholders of non-government organizations were informed about the publication of the notice as a part of this consultation process;

 Therefore, the parties agree to the following:

-The purpose and objective of the 2020 to 2025 Environmental Performance Agreement Respecting the Use of Tin Stabilizers in the Vinyl Industry (herein referred to as the “agreement”) is to prevent the release of tin stabilizers into the environment, through the full implementation of the guideline by all vinyl compounding facilities using tin stabilizers in Canada.
+The purpose of the 2025-2030 Environmental Performance Agreement Respecting the Use of Tin Stabilizers in the Vinyl Industry (herein referred to as the “agreement”) is to prevent the release of tin stabilizers into the environment, through the full implementation of the guideline by all vinyl compounding facilities using tin stabilizers in Canada.

 2.0 Definitions